wp-plugins/woocommerce-dynamic-gallery/readme.txt

 == Upgrade Notice ==

+= 1.3.2 =
+Upgrade now for full compatibility with WooCommerce major version release 2.3.0 with backward compatibility to WooCommerce v 2.2.0

 = 1.3.1 =
 Upgrade now for full compatibility with WooCommerce 2.2.10 and WordPress 4.1 plus 1 bug fix